Mac-Barrett/GodotPong/README.md

 # GodotPong

 Simple Pong Clone I made using C# and the Godot Game engine as a learning tool for C#.
-Plan to add several features in the form of game modes:
+Contains several game modes and features:

+- Player vs CPU & Player vs Player
-- Fat Paddles
+- Fat Paddle Mode
-- Faster initial ball speed
+- Faster Ball Speed Mode
-- Chaos Mode: ball bouncing off of walls & paddles randomizes the launch angle to a certain extent
+- CPU Hard Mode

+Next change will be to bounce physics on paddles so the angle changes depending on where on the paddle the ball hit.